overfl0/Pythia/examples/@PythiaUsePip/README.md

 requirements.
 See [requirement specifiers](https://pip.pypa.io/en/stable/reference/requirement-specifiers/) for a way to set requirements that are more loose.

+Fun fact: `requests` calls a logger which, due to our setup, is caught by the pythia logger and shows up in `pythia.log`.
+See [the logging example](../@PythiaLogging/README.md)

 Note that the directory name is _irrelevant_.
 The package name depends on the contents of the `$PYTHIA$` file only!